Chapter Four: The Releasing Game

 The explanation had been simple enough.
 “I’m going to have you do a series of games,” she’d said.
 “Really, they’re mental exercises, but it’s more fun to call them games.”

-“The first one is the Releasing Game, where you let your body feel whatever it wants to feel.
+“The first one is the Releasing Game, where you let yourself feel whatever you want to feel.
 The game is to let your anger run wild.
-Then once you're fully angry, we can do the other games, like the Calming Game, where you try to bring yourself down again.”
+Then once you’re fully angry, we can do the other games, like the Calming Game, where you try to bring yourself down again.”

 I had let her go on with the explanation.
-If I had trouble getting mad for the games, Yali'd said, she could help me like she had in the ordeal we've just done.
-And there were a lot of variations of the games – there was the Controlling Game where you stay angry but just don't do anything, the Expressing Game where you yell about things that don't hurt anyone, and so on.
+If I had trouble getting mad for the games, Yali’d said, she could “help” me get mad, just like she had in the ordeal we’ve just done.
+And there were a lot of variations of the games – there was the Controlling Game where you stay angry but just don’t do anything, the Expressing Game where you yell about things that don’t hurt anyone, and so on.
+The idea was, if I practiced doing these games enough, then I’d get better at controlling my emotions, even when I wasn’t doing the games on purpose.
 I listened to all of it and acted like I was interested, and I even asked her some questions about it.
 But I was only dragging it out.
 The longer the explanation went, the longer I could put off actually doing it.

 But finally, I couldn’t think of any more questions.
 The time had come to get started.
 But…